ssasoglu/blog-source/README.md

 # Blog-source

-This is the source files for my blog on [http://selcuksasoglu.com](http://selcuksasoglu.com).
+This is the source files for my blog on [https://selcuksasoglu.com](https://selcuksasoglu.com).

-You can read how I moved to hexo from my posts.